MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 > - The Kanban board and Sprint Taskboard support viewing and updating the workflow state of requirements or tasks, respectively, using drag and drop.
 To learn more, see [Start using your Kanban board](../boards/kanban-quickstart.md) and [Update and monitor your Taskboard](../sprints/task-board.md).
 > - Depending on the :::image type="icon" source="../media/icons/view-options-icon.png" border="false"::: **View Options** you select, work items in a *Closed* or *Completed* state won't appear on the backlog.
 > - The *Removed* state supports removing a work item from appearing on the backlog.
 To learn more, see [Move, change, or delete work items](../backlogs/remove-delete-work-items.md#remove).
 > - You can query work items by **State** and other fields to list work in progress, resolved, or completed.
+To learn more, see [Query by assignment or workflow changes](../queries/query-by-workflow-changes.md).

 <a id="assign" />